jlento/atm-doc/slurm/README.md

 ### In the computing node you can use htop, ps, etc to see what's going on!

 You can check if the cpu cores are actually working 100%, and does the number of processes / threads match the number of reserved cpu cores, or at least is what you expected.

 ```console
 [jlento@r07c06 ~]$ module load htop
 [jlento@r07c06 ~]$ htop
 ```

+In the node you can even attach `gdb` debugger to a running process, and see what is going on in the process.